Honest limits

 What the kit doesn't catch

 Nanoplastics below 1 µm.
-The 1 µm filter pore is the floor.
-The 2024 PNAS paper from Qian et al. used stimulated Raman scattering to count down to ~100 nm in bottled water and reported numbers ~1000x larger than micron-scale surveys.
-Those particles are real but invisible to any consumer kit, including ours.
+The 1 µm filter pore is the floor, and no optical method gets under it.
+This is the size class that matters most for the body: under 1 µm, particles cross cell membranes, the gut lining, and the blood-brain barrier.
+The 2024 PNAS paper from Qian et al. used stimulated Raman scattering to count down to ~100 nm in bottled water and reported ~240,000 particles per liter, ~90% of them nanoplastics — ~1000x larger than micron-scale surveys.
+Those particles are real but invisible to any consumer kit, including ours; the micron count is the visible proxy for them.
+See the nanoplastics explainer for why size changes the health picture.

 Polymer chemistry.
 Telling PE from PET from PP from PVC requires py-GC/MS, micro-FTIR, or Raman spectroscopy.
 These are lab instruments costing $25k+.
 The kit confirms presence and quantity; the lab adds identity.